mongodb/terraform-provider-mongodbatlas/website/docs/r/database_user.html.markdown

 * `oidc_auth_type` - (Optional) Human-readable label that indicates whether the new database user authenticates with OIDC (OpenID Connect) federated authentication.
 If no value is given, Atlas uses the default value of `NONE`.
 The accepted types are:
   * `NONE` -	The user does not use OIDC federated authentication.
-  * `IDP_GROUP` - Create a OIDC Workforce federated authentication user.
+  * `IDP_GROUP` - OIDC Workforce federated authentication group.
 To learn more about OIDC federated authentication, see [Set up Workforce Identity Federation with OIDC](https://www.mongodb.com/docs/atlas/security-oidc/).
-  * `USER` - Create a OIDC Workload federated authentication user.
+  * `USER` - OIDC Workload federated authentication user.
 To learn more about OIDC federated authentication, see [Set up Workload Identity Federation with OIDC](https://www.mongodb.com/docs/atlas/security-oidc/).
 ### Roles

 Block mapping a user's role to a database / collection.
 A role allows the user to perform particular actions on the specified database.
 A role on the admin database can include privileges that apply to the other databases as well.